Online Sportsbooks in

 This new-look Caesars Sportsbook has catapulted the company up our rankings.
 Previously it had only been active in two states and appeared to be struggling to compete with other big names such as FanDuel, DraftKings, but now the sportsbook has grown significantly in size and stature.Read full review

 The New York-based company began life as a daily fantasy sports provider but now can claim to be the country's most popular sportsbook.
-According to BettingScanner, it enjoys the second highest brand awareness rate in the US (41%).
+According to BettingScanner, it enjoys the second highest brand awareness rate in the US (41%), and the highest number of active users of any sports betting site.

 |Website: https://www.sisportsbook.com/||Founded: 2021|